jgmalcolm/jgmalcolm.github.io/_drafts/priorities.md

 You can use the Pareto Princple to work on the most valuable parts of a project.

 You can be efficient with your time and get more done faster.
+You can spend hours and hours reading productivity blogs that just help you do the wrong thing faster.

 Growing up is an undefined process.